-On April 9, 1992 a human skull was found in a landfill area by Edgars Creek at the rear of an electricity substation on the intersection of Mahoneys Rd and High St. Dental records confirmed it was Karmein and she had been shot at least three times in the back of the head with a .22 calibre weapon.
+On April 9, 1992 a human skull was found in a landfill area by Edgars Creek at the rear of an electricity substation on the intersection of Mahoneys Rd and High St. Dental records confirmed it was Karmein and she had been shot at least three times in the back of the head.
 Her badly decomposed body had been there for a year.

 Another witness who lived in a house overlooking the landfill area where Karmein’s remains were found later recalled having seen a man wearing a hooded waterproof rain coat digging beside a truck on a ‘grey, rainy day.’
 When this sighting occurred is unclear, but two-three days after Karmein’s abduction the weather was cloudy, with a shower or two.

 Was Mr Cruel responsible for Karmein Chan’s death?

 Some police have their doubts.
 Karmein’s execution-style murder had some of the hallmarks of a criminal hit rather than a murder by a paedophile.
 And then there was the graffiti on the family car.
 In the months following Karmein’s disappearance, police investigated John Chan extensively to see if the abduction was payback relating to drug or business dealings, but they declared him to be “squeaky clean”.